exasol/extension-manager/doc/design.md

 #### Extension Context Metadata
 `dsn~extension-context-metadata~1`

-The Metadata client in the extension context allows extension definitions to read Metadata (e.g. tables `SYS.EXA_ALL_SCRIPTS` or `SYS.EXA_ALL_VIRTUAL_SCHEMAS`) from the database.
+The Metadata client in the extension context allows the extension definition to read Metadata (e.g. tables `SYS.EXA_ALL_SCRIPTS` or `SYS.EXA_ALL_VIRTUAL_SCHEMAS`) from the database.

 Rationale:

-* This information is necessary for extensions to find installations (e.g. scripts) and instances (e.g. virtual schemas).
+* This information is necessary for the extension to find its installations (e.g. scripts) and instances (e.g. virtual schemas).
 * As an alternative extensions could also use the [SQL client](#extension-context-sql-client) included in the context, but this would require duplicating SQL queries across many extensions.
 * The schema for metadata table `SYS.EXA_ALL_VIRTUAL_SCHEMAS` has changed between Exasol v7 and v8.
 So the code for reading this table requires distinction between the two versions.
   * Moving this code to the extensions would cause even more code duplication that is hard to maintain.